cyberdrk/sport-yello/README.md

 # sport-yello
 A Twitter chatbot that tweets latest news in the field of sports.
+Say [yello](https://twitter.com/sport_yello)!

 ## Getting Started